Governance Handbook

 The Annual General Meeting (AGM) is held once a year, usually in the autumn.
 This meeting is open to all members of the Trust and it is central to the good governance of the charity.
 The AGM is the meeting at which Trustees, supported by staff and volunteers, present information to the membership on the work of the Trust and its finances in an Annual Report.
 The report is part of the statutory reporting that the charity is required to do.
 The AGM is the meeting at which changes that will affect the whole organisation, such as amendments to the Memorandum and Articles, and decisions on membership of the Board of Trustees are put before the membership to be decided by a vote.

-In addition to the AGM, the Board of Trustees meets at least 4 times a year.
-Meetings are usually held in January, April, July and October and are attended by all Trustees and senior members of the Trust’s staff.
+In addition to the AGM, the Board of Trustees meets at least four times a year and meetings are attended by all Trustees and senior members of the Trust’s staff.
 They provide an opportunity for Trustees to scrutinise the work of the Trust and performance against agreed plans and targets, both financial and operational.
 Board meetings also provide an opportunity for debate and decision making on significant issues and monitoring of compliance against the Trust’s legal obligations.

 Durham Wildlife Trust also operates a Finance, Audit and Risk Committee (FAR), which reports directly to the Board.
 FAR is chaired by the Treasurer and membership also includes the Chair, Secretary and two other Trustees, the Trust Director and Head of Finance.
 FAR meetings are held quarterly in the month before Board meetings and they provide an opportunity to closely monitor the Trust’s finances, audit performance in specific areas of activity (e.g. safeguarding, health and safety) and to take a broader view on risks the organisation faces and the measures that might be needed to mitigate those risks.